RichardPeda/videoflix-backend/README.md

 ## Documentation
 The documentation of the endpoints was made with SwaggerUi.
-With your local server running, you can find it at the endpoint: [/api/docs/](http://127.0.0.1:8000/api/docs/)
+Once your local server is running, you can find it at the endpoint: [/api/docs/](http://127.0.0.1:8000/api/docs/)

+---

+## 👩‍💻 Admin Functionality

+Once logged into the [Django admin panel](http://localhost:8000/admin/), administrators can:

+- Upload original video files
+- Manage users and verification codes
+- Trigger automated video conversion (120p, 360p, 720p, 1080p)
+> Videos are processed via ffmpeg after upload and made available in multiple resolutions.

+---

 ## 🚀 API Endpoints Overview